sunnyvalechha/python-learning/README.md

 1. Numeric Data Type             - To store a single value (Immutable) Int, Float, Bool, Complex
-2. Sequence Category Data type   - To store sequence of values  { String, bytes, range (Immutable)  byte-array (mutable)
+2. Sequence Category Data type   - To store a sequence of values  { String, bytes, range (Immutable)  byte-array (mutable)
 3. List Category Data type       - list (mutable), tuple (immutable)
-4. Set Category Data type        - Unordered, does'nt allow duplicate members
+4. Set Category Data type        - Unordered, doesn't allow duplicate members
-5. Dictonary Category type       - Unordered, does'nt allow duplicate members
+5. Dictionary Category type       - Unordered, doesn't allow duplicate members
 6. None Data type                - No type / Not available

-Mutable: Can be modified or changable.
+* Mutable:   Can be modified or changeable.
-Immutable: Cannot modified
+* Immutable: Cannot modified

+**In-build data types in Python**

+type ()    # To check the type of the Variable

+id ()      # To get the memory address of Variable

+print ()   # To print the Value of the Variable